oracle/weblogic-deploy-tooling/README.md

 As usual, the tool will prompt for the password (it can also be supplied by piping it to standard input of the tool).

 When running the tool in WLST online mode, the deploy operation may require server restarts or a domain restart to pick up the changes.
 The deploy operation can also encounter situations where it cannot complete its operation until the domain is restarted.
-To communicate these conditions to scripts that may be calling the deploy applications tool, the shell scripts have three special, non-zero exit codes to communicate these states:
+To communicate these conditions to scripts that may be calling the Deploy Applications Tool, the shell scripts have three special, non-zero exit codes to communicate these states:

-- `101` - The domain needs to be restarted and the deploy applications tool needs to be re-invoked with the same arguments.
+- `101` - The domain needs to be restarted and the Deploy Applications Tool needs to be re-invoked with the same arguments.
 - `102` - The servers impacted by the deploy operation need to be restarted, in a rolling fashion, starting with the Administration Server, if applicable.
 - `103` - The entire domain needs to be restarted.

 ## The Discover Domain Tool

-The discover domain tool provides a bootstrapping mechanism to creating a model and archive file by inspecting an existing domain and gathering configuration and binaries from it.
-Note that the model file produced by the tool is not directly usable by the create domain tool or the deploy applications tool because the discover domain tool does not discover the passwords from the existing domain.
+The Discover Domain Tool provides a bootstrapping mechanism to creating a model and archive file by inspecting an existing domain and gathering configuration and binaries from it.
+Note that the model file produced by the tool is not directly usable by the Create Domain Tool or the Deploy Applications Tool because the Discover Domain Tool does not discover the passwords from the existing domain.
 Instead, it puts a `--FIX ME--` placeholder for passwords it finds.
-Domain users are also not discoverable so the tool does not create the `AdminUserName` and `AdminPassword` fields in the `domainInfo` section, which are needed by the create domain tool.
+Domain users are also not discoverable so the tool does not create the `AdminUserName` and `AdminPassword` fields in the `domainInfo` section, which are needed by the Create Domain Tool.
 The idea of this tool is simply to provide a starting point where the user can edit the generated model and archive file to suit their needs for running one of the other tools.

-To run the discover domain tool, simply provide the domain location and the name of the archive file; a separate model file can also be provided to make editing the generated model easier.
+To run the Discover Domain Tool, simply provide the domain location and the name of the archive file; a separate model file can also be provided to make editing the generated model easier.
 For example:

     weblogic-deploy\bin\discoverDomain.cmd -oracle_home c:\wls12213 -domain_home domains\DemoDomain -archive_file DiscoveredDemoDomain.zip -model_file DiscoveredDemoDomain.yaml